Home / Courses / Elie Golf Club

 Elie Golf Club

-Elie Golf Club lies just over 10 miles south of St Andrews.
+Just over 10 miles south of St Andrews lies Elie Golf Course.
 This is one of Scotland’s most delightful courses, with panoramic views over the Firth of Forth and a finish akin to St Andrews Old Course as the closing two holes take you back into the middle of the town.
 The course is steeped in history and dates back to 1589, when a royal charter was passed granting the villagers official permission to play over the links.
-James Braid, 5-times winner of the Open who was born in nearby Earlsferry, described the 13th hole at Elie Golf Club as ‘the best hole in golf’.
+James Braid, 5-times winner of the Open who was born in nearby Earlsferry, described the 13th hole at Elie as ‘the best hole in golf’.

 • Pull Carts